jonathan-s/argpar.se/content/2018/testing-django-admin.md

 Though I find that if you just want to test something not too complex it's easier to use either `BytesIO` or `StringIO` and construct the file content in place rather than having file fixtures.

-Do you find that there are other tricky bits testing the django admin, [tweet me](argparse) and I'll add it!
+Do you find that there are other tricky bits testing the django admin, [tweet me][argparse] and I'll add it!

 [admin_methods]: https://docs.djangoproject.com/en/2.0/ref/contrib/admin/#modeladmin-methods
 [admin_post]: https://docs.djangoproject.com/en/2.0/topics/testing/tools/#django.test.Client.post